jupyterlite/jupyterlite/docs/reference/config.md

 # Runtime Configuration Files

-The behavior JupyterLite in the browser can be controlled by creating specially-named files at any level of the file tree.
+The behavior of JupyterLite in the browser can be controlled by creating specially-named files at any level of the file tree.
 It is expected each file conforms to the [schema](./schema.md).
 For an example, see the [demo configuration](./demo.md).